 Keeping information private and secure on the world wide web has become an increasingly hot topic.
-With the recent CIA data breeches making global headline news, it goes to show you that no one is exempt from exposing their own personal information, their friend’s and family’s and even their clients.
+With the CIA data breeches making global headline news, it goes to show you that no one is exempt from exposing their own personal information, their friend’s, family’s and even their client’s.

-So how do you ensure you are doing your part to protect that information and email privacy?
 The cyberattacks during the 2016 presidential election have made 40% of Americans more cautious about what they write in their emails, according to Reuters.
-Not only should one be re-evaluating how they interact online, but they should be scrutinizing how they send email.
+So how do you ensure you are doing your part to protect that information and keep emails private?
+Not only should one be re-evaluating how you interact online, but you should be scrutinizing how you send email.

 Encryption is the process of encoding a message in such a way that only authorized parties can access it – Wikipedia

-There are four basic stops along your email’s route where it can be potentially compromised:
+There are five basic stops along your email’s route where it can be potentially compromised:

 - Your Device: Any device you send your email from – phone, tablet, desktop, laptop, etc…

-- The Networks: Each time you send an email you make a connection to your email provider (whether that be KartHost KloudEmail, Google, Outlook, Yahoo, Apple, etc…) through your internet service provider (ISP) Verizon, AT&T, Comcast, etc…
+- The Internet (networks): Each time you send an email you make a connection to your email provider (whether that be KartHost KloudEmail, Gmail, Outlook, Yahoo, Apple, etc…) through your internet service provider (ISP) Verizon, AT&T, Comcast, etc…

 - The Servers: The place that physically stores your emails.
 Most email services store your email as plain text, by the way.